kelloggm/wpi-paper/experiments/experimental-procedure-short.md

 This document describes the procedure for adding a new project to the experiments in the WPI paper.

+This is a substitute of the original experimental-procedure requiring fewer steps.
+Step 2-7 covers the step 2-12 of the original experimental procedures.

 The input to the procedure is a program that typechecks using one or more Checker Framework typecheckers.